Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Increased salary: Depending on where you go, you could see a pay rise of as much as 20 per cent.

-Better work-life balance: It's no secret that Big 4 life can include some grueling hours, whereas a commercial job is more likely to offer something closer to a straightforward 9-5.
+Better work-life balance: It's no secret that Big 4 life can include some gruelling hours, whereas a commercial job is more likely to offer something closer to a straightforward 9-5.

 Visibility over work outcomes: There's a lot to be said for the satisfaction of seeing how your work benefits a company.
 This is something that's often lacking for Big 4 employees, who are constantly dipping in and out of different organisations as required.